Howquez/The-hidden-Benefits-of-Monitoring/README.md

     * You can find plots stemming from this file (using simulated data) [here](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures)
 6. [Run the analysis on a sub sample](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/R_Scripts/06_SubSample.R)

+*You can aslo run the [Source File](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/R_Scripts/99_Source_File.R) after creating the working directory.
+After adjusting the working directory to your `Data` folder, it executes the srcipts automatically.
+It does, however, stop if an error occurs in one of the scripts.
+I therefore recommend to run the files manually following the order suggested above.*

+### Robustness

+I built a [ShinyApp](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/tree/master/ShinyRDD) which I also host in the [shinyapp.io cloud](https://roggenkamp.shinyapps.io/shiny_rdd/).
+Within this app, you can conduct robustness checks of the [Regression Discontinuity Design](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures/06_RDD.pdf) yourself, for instance, by adding polynomials, by focusing on a discontinuity sample or by trying out several placebo thresholds.

  - - - -